Attio destination integration

 3. Select the Attio destination.

 4. (Optional) Select the sources that you want to connect to this destination.
 You can always connect sources to your destination later.
-We’ll only show you eligible sources.
+We’ll only show you sources that you can use with your destination.

 5. Configure your destination.